Veselí nad Lužnicí: Sights

 The Old Town Hall, built in the Renaissance style in 1616, is the main building on the square and together with the neighbouring museum, which was also built in 1616, forms an architectonic unit.
 The New Town Hall was built in 1897.

 The Church of the Exaltation of the Holy Cross is the main landmark.
 Its existence was first mentioned in 1259 and is the oldest monument in the town.
-The Chapel of Saint Mark (1754) and the Chapel of St. Florian in Mezimostí (1715) are other notable buildings.
+The Chapel of Saint Mark (1754) and the Chapel of Saint Florian in Mezimostí (1715) are other notable buildings.